Release environments, queuing policies, and options

 To understand how these options work, consider a scenario where releases R1, R2, ..., R5 of a single release pipeline are created in quick succession due to new builds being produced rapidly.
 Assume that the first environment in this pipeline is named QA and has both pre-deployment and post-deployment approvers defined.

 If you do not specify a limit for the number of parallel deployments, all five approval requests will be sent out as soon as the releases are created.
 If the approvers grant approval for all of the releases, they will all be deployed to the QA environment in parallel. (if the QA environment did not have any pre-deployment approvers defined, all the five releases will automatically be deployed in parallel to this environment).

 If you specify a limit and Deploy all of them in order of request, and the limit has already been reached, the pre-deployment approval for release R1 will be sent out first.
 After this approval is completed, the deployment of release R1 to the QA environment begins.
 Next, a request for post-deployment approval is sent out for release R1.
 It is only after this post-deployment approval is completed that execution of release R2 begins and its pre-deployment approval is sent out.
 The process continues like this for all of the releases in turn.

 If you specify a limit and Deploy only the latest request and cancel the older ones, and the limit has already been reached, releases R2, R3, and R4 will be skipped, and the pre-deployment approval for R5 in the QA environment will be sent out immediately after the post-deployment approval for release R1 is completed.

 Environment general options

-While the most important part of defining an environment is the automation tasks, you can also configure several properties and options for an environment in a release definition.
+While the most important part of defining an environment is the automation tasks, you can also configure several properties and options for an environment in a release pipeline.
 You can: